 ENGLISH 10, PART 2

-English 10, Part 2 is the second half of 10th grade English and includes the topics of: genres and types of literature, writing narratives, identifying run on sentences and comma splices, writing summaries, paraphrasing, using in-text citations, sentence fragments, understanding rhetoric and the rhetorical analysis essay, writing persuasive essays, understanding reasoning and fallacies, compounds sentences, and the understanding of complex and other types of characters and characterization.
+English 10, Part 2 is the second semeser of 10th grade English and includes the topics of: genres and types of literature, writing narratives, identifying run on sentences and comma splices, writing summaries, paraphrasing, using in-text citations, sentence fragments, understanding rhetoric and the rhetorical analysis essay, writing persuasive essays, understanding reasoning and fallacies, compounds sentences, and the understanding of complex and other types of characters and characterization.
 English 10 is approved by the University of California A-G as English (category B).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.